Available 24/7833-236-8253

 Why Choose Traction Law Group?

-Most whistleblower firms are generalists – they do not know the difference between a retort and a reception hall.
+Most whistleblower firms are generalists — they do not know the difference between a retort and a reception hall.
 Traction Law Group focuses on deathcare litigation and whistleblower matters.
-We understand the FTC Funeral Rule, state cemetery acts, and the specific board regulations that govern your license, as reflected in federal guidance on Complying with the Funeral Rule and the FTC Funeral Rule.
+We understand the FTC Funeral Rule, state cemetery acts, and the specific board regulations that govern your license.

 Stop the Fraud.
 Restore the Dignity.